Theosau/QAOptimization/README.md

 - **Real-Time Event Analysis:** Or AI providing instant insights into attendee engagement and session popularity, allowing you to adapt your event dynamics in real-time?
 - **AI-Generated Summaries:** How about AI summarizing your event, capturing key highlights and discussion points?

-Moreover, we're thrilled to announce our upcoming feature - a **Live Event Chatbot**:
+Moreover, we'll announce an upcoming feature - a **Live Event Chatbot**:

 - **Catch-Up Feature:** Attendees arriving late can chat with the bot to get up to speed with the event.
 - **Concept Clarification:** If participants need clarity on concepts discussed during the event, the chatbot is at their service.